 Freight Rail Continues to Bring Growth in New Mexico

 Railroads have a played a substantial role in the Land of Enchantment economy since the first tracks arrived in the New Mexico Territory in 1879.
-In recent years, expansion and maintenance of the rail network has provided a steady stream of capital investment in New Mexico and helped the state double its exports across the Mexico border, from $802 million in 2014 to $1.5 billion in 2015.
+In recent years, expansion and maintenance of the rail network has provided a steady stream of capital investment in New Mexico and helped the state substantially increase its exports across the southern border.

-New Mexico's six freight railroads operate over 1,860 miles of track and employ 1,671 in the Land of Enchantment.* It would have taken approximately 8.1 million additional truckloads to move the 145.4 million tons of freight that moved by rail in New Mexico in 2014.
-Coal makes up the majority of freight rail shipments beginning in New Mexico.
-Intermodal shipments and nonmetallic minerals are the largest rail imports to the state.
+New Mexico's six freight railroads operate over 1,873 miles of track and employ 1,620 in the Land of Enchantment.* It would have taken approximately 8.2 million additional truckloads to move the 147 million tons of freight that moved by rail in New Mexico in 2019.
+Moving freight by rail prevented 438,000 tons of greenhouse gas emissions, the equivalent of taking 86,000 cars off the road or planting 6.64 million trees.
+Coal and crude oil make up the majority of freight rail shipments beginning in New Mexico.
+Intermodal shipments are the largest rail imports to the state.